Skip to main content

 • Class C CDL.

 Each of these CDL classifications allows you to drive trucks of varying weight ratings and with different hazardous classifications.
 Because of this, they all have different training requirements.
+In general, Class A CDLs take longer to get, while Class B and C CDLs have shorter training periods.

 3. If you attend a full-time versus a part-time training program.